JinxedUp/discord-spammer/README.md

 # discord-spammer
-most basic discord spammer on github
+an discord spammer made in python, super original and unique i know.